Passenger cars & light commercial vehicles

-Diesel cars and vans
+Diesel cars and light commercial vehicles

-Diesel engines for European light-duty vehicles normally use a diesel oxidation catalyst to treat the emissions of CO and HC.
-This is similar to a three-way catalyst but does not need an oxygen sensor as it does not use 'closed loop’ control.
-PM emissions can be controlled by a wall-flow Diesel Particulate Filter (DPF).
-These have been fitted to all new cars and vans in Europe since the implementation of the light-duty 'Euro 5' emissions legislation in 2011 which forces their use on all vehicles.
+Diesel engines for European light-duty vehicles normally use a diesel oxidation catalyst (DOC) to treat the emissions of carbon monoxide (CO) and unburned hydrocarbons (HC).
+This is similar to a three-way catalyst but does not need an oxygen sensor as it does not use a ‘closed loop’ control.
+Particulate emissions, in mass (PM) and number (PN) can be controlled by a wall-flow Diesel Particulate Filter (DPF).
+These have been fitted to all new cars and vans in Europe since the implementation of the light-duty Euro 5b emissions legislation in 2011 which effectively forces their use on all diesel vehicles.

-Typical modern systems for vehicles with petrol or gas engines will include one or more ‘close-coupled’ catalysts near to the exhaust manifold and often an additional catalyst further down the exhaust, under the floor of the car.
+Typical modern systems for vehicles with gasoline or gas engines will include one or more ‘close-coupled’ catalysts near to the exhaust manifold and often an additional catalyst further down the exhaust, under the floor of the car.
 The exhaust system will include an oxygen sensor or air:fuel ratio sensor that monitors the oxygen content of the exhaust and continuously adjusts the fuelling to match the conditions.
 This also ensures that the system alternates rapidly between very slightly fuel-lean and very slightly fuel-rich conditions.
 In this way both the oxidation functions (conversion of CO and HC into CO2 and water) and the chemical reduction function (NOx into nitrogen) can operate simultaneously.

 ‘Direct Injection Gasoline Engines